by David Lake

 - Never play a round of golf without warming up with your driver at the range.
 I always split a small bucket of balls with my playing partners before teeing off.

 - The swing with a driver is much flatter than with any of the other golf clubs.
 You might try imagining throwing a side-arm pitch or skipping a rock on a pond.
 It is always far better to go flatter with the swing plane than upright.

 The driver itself is a very important part of the equation.
 Do not believe all of the marketing hype that is promulgated in magazine and television advertising, and certainly do not make your purchase decision based upon your favorite player’s endorsement (he is being paid handsomely to play a particular driver).
 Professional golfers make 90% of their income from lucrative endorsement deals (believe me that they would play croquet mallets if the price was right).

-The typical driver on the market today is 46″ in length, has a loft angle of 8º to 10.5º, and has a lie angle of 56º to 59º.
-However, the vast majority of golfers will hit the ball farther and with a much higher degree of accuracy using a driver that is shorter than standard, has a higher loft angle, and has an upright clubhead lie angle.
+The typical driver on the market today is 46″ in length, has a loft angle of 8º to 10.5º, and has a lie angle of 55º or 56º.
+However, the vast majority of golfers will hit the ball farther and with a much higher degree of accuracy using a driver that is fitted to them based upon their W-T-F measurement, incorporates the higher loft angle range, and utilizes an upright clubhead lie angle.

-This was the criteria I used in the design of our 1 Iron Driver: club length is 43″ to 46″ (based upon the W-T-F measurement of the golfer), loft angle is 12º, and clubhead lie angle is 60º.
-This is by far the easiest to hit driver that I have ever played.
+This was the criteria I used in the design of our Dark Horse Driver: club length is 43″ to 46″ (based upon the W-T-F measurement of the golfer), loft angle is 10.5º, and clubhead lie angle is 60º (the highest of any driver in golf).
+The reason for the very high clubhead lie angle is that it virtually eliminates the tendency to slice the ball or push it off to the right.
+Quite frankly, it is the easiest to hit and most accurate driver that I have ever played.
 Much longer off the tee and a lot more fairways hit.